 Additionally, some of the physical changes that are part of cancer treatment can leave us more likely to become depressed.
 During treatment, the physiological impact of chemotherapy can produce changes that mimic depression or lead to depression.
 After treatment is over, many survivors are left with bodies that are different than they were.
 Adjusting to this “new normal” is challenging and can lead to depression.
 However, there are effective treatments (both medication and psychotherapy) that can help survivors manage depressive symptoms and successfully adjust to their post-cancer reality.

 Last updated: September 20, 2020 by Paul Greene, Ph.D.

-Dr. Paul Greene does ongoing research at the Mount Sinai School of Medicine in New York on the psychological difficulties of cancer.
+Dr. Greene previously served as a faculty member and researcher at the Mount Sinai School of Medicine specializing in the psychological difficulties of cancer and survivorship.